Scalable multiphoton generation from cavity-synchronized single-photon sources: Performance of a circuit-QED implementation

 \jj{A standard figure of merit of} indistinguishability \jj{that accounts for losses and other imperfections} is the normalized HOM correlation function $g_{\rm HOM}^{(2)}[0]$ \cite{fischer_dynamical_2016}

-In analogy to Eq.~(\ref{g2HBTdef1}), the numerator of Eq.~(\ref{g2HOMdef1}) corresponds to the area below the zeroth peak and the normalization to the area of one of the high peaks at the repetition times $\tau=n/R$. \jj{The indistinguishability of two SPSs can be simply defined as $I=1-g^{(2)}_{\rm HOM}[0].$}
+In analogy to Eq.~(\ref{g2HBTdef1}), the numerator of Eq.~(\ref{g2HOMdef1}) corresponds to the area below the zeroth peak, and the normalization to the area of the high peak at the repetition time $\tau=\changeByMing{1/R}$. \jj{The indistinguishability of two SPSs can be simply defined as $I=1-g^{(2)}_{\rm HOM}[0].$}

-\jj{We have computed $G_{\rm HOM}^{(2)}(\tau)$ as a function of $\tau$, for a setup with two emitters and a train of 4 excitation pulses} [cf.~Fig.~\ref{HOM_interference}(b)].
-Here, we observe clear peaks at the repetition times $\tau=n/R$ due to the detection of two nearly independent photons coming from two different pulses.
+\jj{We have computed $G_{\rm HOM}^{(2)}(\tau)$ as a function of $\tau$, for a setup with two emitters, \changeByMing{parameters A of Table~\ref{parameters}}, and a train of \changeByMing{2} excitation pulses} [cf.~Fig.~\ref{HOM_interference}(b)].
+Here, we observe a clear peak at the repetition time $\changeByMing{\tau=1/R}$ due to the detection of two nearly independent photons coming from two different pulses.
 The correlations $G_{\rm HOM}^{(2)}(\tau)$ are strongly suppressed at the origin, $\tau\sim 0$, showing only a minor zeroth peak which is enlarged in Fig.~\ref{HOM_interference}(c).
-The small area of this zeroth peak manifests the high indistinguishability of the single-photons prepared in our setup with parameter set C. We also see that this behaviour is nearly insensitive to the coupling $g/\kappa$, but may strongly depend on the decoherence parameters.
+The small area of this zeroth peak manifests the high indistinguishability of the single-photons.
+We also see that this behavior is nearly insensitive to the coupling $g/\kappa$, but may strongly depend on the decoherence parameters.